10 Tips for What to Do When You Have Nothing to Do

 9. Read a fiction book.
 Researchers have found that fiction improves vocabulary, language skills, and emotional intelligence.

 Here is another thought: Plan alone time as part of your day.
 Schedule it (see Create a Solitude Space and Find Your Gratitude Voice).
-Some people are afraid of solitude, because it come too close to feeling lonely.
+Some people are afraid of solitude because it comes too close to feeling lonely.
 Instead of being fearful of solitude or boredom, cherish it (see Overcoming the Fear of Solitude: 10 Thoughts).

 Copyright 2017 Rita Watson